 20 | THE PEOPLE OF THE PHILIPPINES

-I remember this one time, I was walking around in Camiguin Island. when an old woman waved to me from her terrace.
+I remember this one time, I was walking around in Camiguin Island, when an older woman waved to me from her terrace.
 She invited me over so I walked to her porch.
-We

 Filipinos know how to turn strangers into friends.
 They're kind, polite, but most of all they're the friendliest people I've came across.
 Their optimism and cheerfulness are the reasons why I fell completely in love with Philippines.